-- Primary Worker The Primary Worker may be, for example, a street outreach worker, a shelter/transitional/rapid rehousing case manager, a mental health/medical case manager, or any other staff person responsible for providing care coordination services for the applicant.
+Primary Worker - The Primary Worker may be, for example, a street outreach worker, a shelter or housing case manager, a mental health/medical case manager, or any other staff person responsible for providing care coordination services for the applicant (including Primary Workers from Victim Service Providers).
 The Primary Worker may change if the household's point of contact changes as they move through the CES process.
-The Primary Worker will receive all Referral Notifications from the Statewide Coordinated Entry Management Team and is responsible for: - Making assertive efforts to notify the household of the eligibility and referral decision; - Assisting the household in gathering documentation needed for housing placement, including but not limited to verification(s) of homelessness, identification, verification(s) of income, etc. - Obtaining clarifying information as necessary; - Ensuring that the household understands the decision and applicable next steps, including the household's right to appeal the decision; - Providing assistance to the household to participate in any scheduled intake appointments; - Assisting households in filing appeals; and, - Providing a warm, direct hand off to the next responsible staff (case manager, etc.).
+The Primary Worker will receive all Referral Notifications from the Statewide Coordinated Entry Management Team and is responsible for:

+- Instituting Housing Problem Solving principles and practices - Ensuring that eligible households have completed the Coordinated Entry Assessment and are added to the respective Coordinated Entry System Statewide Queue; - Making assertive efforts to notify the household of the eligibility and referral decision; - Effectively coordinating with Coordinated Entry System personnel and Receiving Programs when applicable; - Assisting the household in gathering documentation needed for housing placement, including but not limited to verification(s) of homelessness, identification, verification(s) of income, etc. - Obtaining and communicating clarifying information as necessary; - Ensuring that the household understands the decision and applicable next steps, including the household's right to appeal the decision; - Providing assistance to the household to participate in any scheduled intake appointments; - Assisting households in filing appeals; - Providing a warm, direct hand off to the next responsible staff (case manager, etc.).
 A warm handoff is defined as clear communication and understanding by the Primary Worker and the next responsible staff (including, if applicable, the new Primary Worker) and the household.
-Whenever possible the Primary Worker and changes in Primary Worker should be identified in HMIS to assure clear communication and accountability. - Tracking data and case notes in HMIS as applicable; including but not limited to enrollment date, move in date
+Whenever possible the Primary Worker and changes in Primary Worker should be identified in HMIS to assure clear communication and accountability. - Tracking data and case notes in HMIS as applicable; including but not limited to enrollment date, move in date, changes in current living situation, changes in household members

-In cases in which the household has no preexisting Primary Worker, the Regional Assessment Entity shall fulfill that role.
+In cases in which the household has no preexisting Primary Worker, the CES Assessor who completed the Coordinated Entry Assessment shall fulfill that role.

-- State of Rhode Island Housing Resources Commission (or other designated authority) As the administrator of the Consolidated Homeless Fund (CHF), the Housing Resources Commission (or other designated authority) in conjunction with the RICOC Lead Agency is responsible for oversight of the Statewide Coordinated Entry System, including but not limited to: - Issuing RFPs and selecting and contracting the Coordinating Entity vendor - Monitoring vendor compliance with contractual obligations
+State of Rhode Island Housing Resources Commission (or other designated authority) - As the administrator of the Consolidated Homeless Fund (CHF), the Housing Resources Commission (or other designated authority) in conjunction with the RICOC Lead Agency is responsible for oversight of the Statewide Coordinated Entry System, including but not limited to:

-- Leading periodic evaluation efforts in coordination with the CES Lead(s) to ensure that the Statewide Coordinated Entry System is functioning as intended - Leading efforts to make periodic adjustments to the Statewide Coordinated Entry System as determined necessary - Ensuring that evaluation and adjustment processes are informed by a broad and representative group of stakeholders - Ensuring that the Statewide Coordinated Entry System complies with all state and federal statutory and regulatory requirements.
+- Issuing RFPs and selecting and contracting the CES Lead Agency vendor - Monitoring vendor compliance with contractual obligations - Leading periodic evaluation efforts in coordination with the CES Lead(s) to ensure that the Statewide Coordinated Entry System is functioning as intended - Leading efforts to make periodic adjustments to the Statewide Coordinated Entry System as determined necessary - Ensuring that evaluation and adjustment processes are informed by a broad and representative group of stakeholders - Ensuring that the Statewide Coordinated Entry System complies with all state and federal statutory and regulatory requirements.